AndreyAD1/process_bathymetry_data/README.md

 ## Input File Formats <a name='input_file_formats'></a>

-Developed to solve the specific task this script requires very specific and even strange formats of input files.
+Developed to solve the specific task this script requires input files with quite specific and even strange formats.

 ### Fairway Coordinates <a name='fairway_coordinates'></a>